To learn how to start shipping wholesale orders in RyderShip, see Getting Started with Wholesale Orders.

 |

-Use 3rd party account where that account rate shops and buys labels.
-Reach out to Parcel/Customer Success if you’d like to use a 3rd party account.
+a) Customer / Customer Success team uses RyderShip rules to set the ship method -or- Change the ship method to FedEx, Whiplash Cheapest, Shipium, etc. b) Use a RyderShip small parcel ship method.
+RyderShip provides labels as part of the Pack process.
+Use third party account ship method where that account rate shops and buys labels.
+Reach out to Parcel/Customer Success if you’d like to use a third party account.

-5. For LTL shipments, the load is closed, and the order goes into a Shipped status (300).
+4. For LTL shipments, when the load is closed, and all orders on the load will advance to Shipped status (300).

-If you have both small parcel and LTL orders in the same load, the small parcel orders will need to be moved from the load before it closes.
+If you have both small parcel and LTL orders in a load, the small parcel orders will need to be separated from the load before it closes.

-6. For all shipments, the order.shipped webhook is fired, notifying the customer that the order has shipped.
+5. For both LTL and small parcel shipments, the order.shipped webhook is fired, notifying the customer that the order has shipped.
 This webhook also provides:

 -